 After each chemotherapy session, the drugs may remain in your body for up to a week.
-This depends on the types of drugs used.
+This depends on the type of drugs used.
 The drugs are then released into urine, faeces and vomit.
-They could also be passed to other body fluids such as saliva, sweat, semen and breast milk.
+They could also be passed to other body fluids such as saliva, sweat, semen or vaginal discharge, and breast milk.

 Chemotherapy safety in the home

 Follow these safety guidelines to reduce exposure to chemotherapy drugs at home, both for you and your family and friends during the recovery period at home.
 Safety precautions can vary depending on the drugs you receive, so ask your treatment team about your individual situation.

 Vomit into a plastic bowl or bucket (or a plastic bag with no holes).
 Don’t use the bowl or bucket for anything else, and throw it out after your final chemotherapy session.

 |Clean up spills

 If any body fluids (during the week after a treatment session) or chemotherapy drugs spill onto household surfaces, put on a pair of waterproof gloves, soak up the spill with paper towels, clean around the area with a disposable cloth and soapy water, and rinse the area with water.

 Seal used gloves, cloths and paper towels in a plastic bag before putting them in the bin.

 For a week after a treatment session, sit down to use the toilet.
 Put the lid down before flushing to avoid splashing.